Preschool and kindergarten students Discover and Investigate God's (DIG) creation

 Math Placement

 We are committed to challenging our students to go as far as possible in their math skills and to keep the math instruction at a pace that is appropriate for each student's development.
-Students in grades 1 – 4 are evaluated at the end of the previous school year and placed in a math class that is the best fit for them, either at grade level or above grade level.
-All math classes are offered simultaneously so that students can move to the appropriate class for that instructional period.
+Students in grades 1 – 4 are evaluated at the end of the previous school year and placed in math classes that are the best fit for them, either at grade level or above grade level.
+First thing in the morning when students are freshest, all math classes are offered simultaneously so that students can move to the appropriate class for that instructional period.

 Arts

-Our visual and performing arts programs include an art specialist, art docent-led in-classroom art lessons, and live dramatic and music performances.
-As part of the music curriculum, all students in grades 3 and 4 learn to read music and play the recorder.
+Our visual and performing arts programs include music and art specialists as well as live dramatic and music performances.
+As part of the music curriculum, all students in grades 3 and 4 learn to read music and play the recorder, ukelele, and Orff Schulwerk instruments.
 General music class is part of the curriculum in all Lower School grades.

 Learn more about Lower School Arts at Bear Creek.